Tsffish/BedwarsRandomJoin/README.md

 Depend: BedwarsRel

 Functions:
-- Randomly join a game
+- Randomly join a game, Prioritize joining games with a larger number of players
 - Choose any game In Menu

 ## Commands:
-- /bwrj				  - Display this help information.
+- /bwrj				  --> Display this help information.
-- /bwrj reload 		  - Reload configuration file.
+- /bwrj reload 		  --> Reload configuration file.
-- /bwrj open {player} - Open menu for a specific player or open for you.
+- /bwrj open {player} --> Open menu for a specific player or open for you.
-- /bwrj join {player} - RandomJoin for a specific player or randomjoin for you.
+- /bwrj join {player} --> RandomJoin for a specific player or randomjoin for you.

 ## Usage:
-Usage:
 1. Place the plugin in the plugins folder on the server

 2. Restart the server